textext/textext/docs/source/usage/gui.rst

  2. Alternatively, you can use LaTeX commands like :latex:`\textcolor` in your code to colorize the node according to your needs.
+The required color package is already included in the ``default_packages.tex`` preamble file shipped with |TexText|.
 If you use such commands any colorization done by Inkscape will be lost after re-compilation.
 This method is the recommended one if you would like a character wise colorization of your output.

 .. _usage-preview: